 Get to Know Your Knee Ligaments

-Get to Know Your Knee Ligaments, TPL Orthopedics and Sports MedicineWhen it comes to knee injuries, there are three key ligaments: the Anterior Cruciate Ligament (ACL), the Medial Collateral Ligament (MCL), and the Posterior Cruciate Ligament (PCL).
+Get to Know Your Knee Ligaments, T&P Orthopedics and Sports MedicineWhen it comes to knee injuries, there are three key ligaments: the Anterior Cruciate Ligament (ACL), the Medial Collateral Ligament (MCL), and the Posterior Cruciate Ligament (PCL).
 ACL and MCL surgery are some of the most common procedures for treating these injuries, and understanding what these terms mean is essential for anyone dealing with knee problems.
 In this blog post, we’ll take a look at the basics of ACL, MCL, and PCL surgery and provide an overview of how they can help you heal from knee issues.
 At the practice of Steven C. Thomas, MD and Gregory T. Bigler, MD.
 Our board certified surgeons specialize in knee surgery in the Las Vegas area.

 Understanding Knee Ligaments